Shanghai face mask shortage

 Video

-A new virus that has emerged in China has seen customers flocking to buy face masks and sanitiser.
+The coronavirus outbreak means customers are flocking to buy face masks and sanitiser.

-Seventeen people have died from the coronavirus that emerged in the Chinese city of Wuhan, forcing some cities into lockdown.

-There are more than 500 confirmed cases of the virus, which has spread abroad.

 -